How to visit Yala National Park on safari: A complete guide

 Deer

-There is a high chance you’ll see a dear or a few, on safari through Yala.
+There is a high chance you’ll see a deer or a few on safari through Yala.

 If you see a deer, there could be an increased chance of sighting a leopard lurking around, seeking out its next meal.